Alluxio/alluxio/docs/en/compute/Spark.md

 > double.saveAsTextFile("alluxio:///Output")
 ```

-Alternatively, if the connection details for Alluxio HA mode is not set in Spark configuration,
-one can specify the connection details in the URI directly.
+Alternatively, one can use the HA authority in URI directly without any configuration setup.
 For example, specify the master rpc addresses in the URI to
-connect to Alluxio HA cluster using embedded-journal-based leader election:
+connect to Alluxio HA cluster using internal leader election:

 ```scala
 > val s = sc.textFile("alluxio://master_hostname_1:19998;master_hostname_2:19998;master_hostname_3:19998/Input")